ErriGarcia/frontend-masters-adopt-me/README.md

-# adopt-me
+# Frontend Masters Adopt me App

-In this course in [Frontend Master] (https://frontendmasters.com/courses/complete-react-v8/introduction/) taught by [Brian Holt] (https://www.linkedin.com/in/btholt/) I wanted to learn not only React but the ecosystem around React.
+In this course in [Frontend Master](https://frontendmasters.com/courses/complete-react-v8/introduction/) taught by [Brian Holt](https://www.linkedin.com/in/btholt/) I wanted to learn not only React but the ecosystem around React.

 ## Prerequisites